-All About Our Dance Instructors
+All About Our Faculty

 Lindsay Tilley began dancing locally at the age of nine.
 She performed and competed on local and national levels, being crowned Jr. Miss Dance of the United States at thirteen.
 At fourteen, Lindsay left Durham to attend the University of the North Carolina School of the Arts in Winston-Salem as a high school ballet major.
 While there, she performed in many roles from classical ballet to jazz.
 During her high school years, Lindsay attended dance programs with Pacific Northwest Ballet, Hungarian National Ballet, Joffrey Ballet and Pennsylvania Ballet, as well as professionally guest performing with the New Jersey Coastal Ballet.
 Upon graduation, Lindsay returned to the triangle to pursue professional dancing and teaching.
 She danced with the Duke University Dance Program, Chapel Hill Dance Theatre and the 15-501 Ballet while teaching in the Durham Chapel Hill area.
 Later Lindsay went on to join the Carolina Ballet as their first paid professional dancer.
 After enjoying three years with Carolina Ballet, Lindsay decided to start a family and return to teaching, becoming a certified member of Dance Masters of America, Dance Educators of America and Acrobatic Arts.
 While owning and teaching at Encore Academy of Dance Lindsay also teaches at many workshops and community events around the state, as well as teaching master classes for other studios in North Carolina.
-She spent 15 years teaching preschool, first at St. Luke’s Preschool and Kindergarten then at Grey Stone Preschool and Kindergarten.
+She spent 15 years teaching preschool, first at St. Luke’s Preschool and Kindergarten then at Grey Stone Preschool and Kindergarten before becoming a teaching assistant for Kindergartan.
 Lindsay is excited to take the next step in her journey as the dance teacher at Excelsior Classical Academy.
 She is the mother of four very wonderful boys; Omar, Ayman, Ethan and Isaac.

 Natalie Clifton was born in Durham, NC and started dancing at the age of three.
 She became a student at Encore Academy of Dance around the age of 8.
 During her time at Encore Natalie studied ballet, pointe, lyrical, jazz, musical theatre, hip hop, and tap, as well as being a part of the Encore Academy of Dance Company.
 Natalie has been as assistant teacher, substitute teacher and master class teacher throughout her years at Encore and even returning numerous times through her college years to teach.
 After graduating from high school.
 Natalie attended the University of North Carolina at Charlotte where she studied Electrical Engineering.
 After graduating college, she is back in Durham and ready to rejoin the Encore family on a more permanent basis.